vti/rmachine/README.md

 if the time of execution has passed because the machine was off for example, this makes these periods suitable for using on laptops.

-Here is how a decision is made:
+Here is how the decision is made:

 1. Get the last time the scenario was run
 2. If it was never run -> run immediately